 My MOM: “Yes honey, but the good moms don’t.”

-Recently, after dropping kid off at school, I decided to take a day for myself and head to the beach.
-I stopped at a bakery for a croissant – you know, to eat on the beach.
-But I locked my key in my truck.
+Recently, after dropping a kid off at school, I decided to take a day for myself and head to the beach.
+I stopped at a bakery for a croissant on the way and then I locked my key in my truck.
 Fire Chief just happened to be leaving said bakery, offered to go get help, and returned with …two fire trucks including a full-up ladder truck.
-To get me a jimmy. 🙄
+To get me a jimmy?
+This extra stuff happens to me All The Time.

 I once called the dentist’s office to schedule my daughter for a cleaning.
 Took a couple minutes with the receptionist before I realized I had called my gynecologist’s office.